Ecology: Living Landscapes in the West of Ireland

 County Galway, on Ireland’s Atlantic West Coast is a land of contrasts.
 Influenced by its oceanic climate, glacial history, hydrology, geology and human habitation, it has developed a variety of beautiful landscapes with unique and fascinating habitats and species.
 From the fertile rocks of the Burren karst limestone, to the raised bogs of the midlands, the sheer cliffs of the Aran Islands to the salt marshes of Galway Bay, there is a wealth of natural history to explore.

-This summer school course is designed to encourage a multi-disciplinary approach to studying ecology, by looking at all aspects of how these habitats are created and maintained through natural processes and anthropogenic activity.
+This course is largely field-based, and students will visit a variety of landscapes to learn about the environment, habitats and species of the region.
+The course adopts a multi-disciplinary approach to studying ecology so the learners engage with all aspects of how these ecosystems are created and maintained through natural processes and anthropogenic activity.
 It will also consider conservation and sustainability issues and how a sound understanding of these ecological processes is used to combat the challenges facing the environment.

 The Ecology course handbook will be available in March for download at the bottom of this page.

 Module 1: SS1152 Living Landscapes of the Burren and East County Galway (6 ECTS/3 Semester Credits)